-Research shows the growth of Leeds’ legal sector to have outpaced London, Manchester and Birmingham in recent years, recalling the city’s glory days of the pre-financial crisis era.
-For one of Leeds’ biggest firms, Walker Morris, the wider expansion of the local market has coincided with the implementation of a strategy that is seeing it move away almost entirely from commoditised areas such as personal injury towards corporate and commercial work.
+Research shows the growth of Leeds’ legal sector to have outpaced London, Manchester and Birmingham in recent years, recalling the city’s glory days in the pre-financial crisis era.
+For one of Leeds’ biggest firms, Walker Morris, the wider expansion of the local market has coincided with the implementation of a strategy that is seeing it move almost entirely away from commoditised areas such as personal injury towards corporate and commercial work.

-Still, the realignment has not been without cost as previous reports indicate that the firm’s revenues dipped slightly last year from £42 million to £41.5 million and profit per equity partner fell slightly to £392,000.
-But the firm has bounced back this year with its first major revenue rise after a flat decade.
+Still, the realignment has not been without cost as previous reports indicate that the firm’s revenues dipped slightly from £42 million to £41.5 million and profit per equity partner fell slightly to £392,000.
+But the firm bounced back last year with its first major revenue rise after a flat decade.
 The firm has since made hefty cost-cutting measures in response to the COVID-19 downturn, deferring partner profit distributions and NQ salary hikes until later this year.

 The quality of work is some of the best you’ll get in the regions.
 “It is a very faced paced environment, its good to be an important cog in the wheel here at Walker Morris,” a trainee tells us.
 Expect lots of responsibility and exposure to a wide variety of deals and cases, alongside staple trainee tasks “that cannot be justified being done by someone with a higher chargeout rate”.

 The training, meanwhile, is solid, with a mixture of “very active and involved supervision”.
 At the same time, “you aren’t walked through every little thing that you do.”
 Another trainee adds: “They trust you to utilise common sense.”
 An open-door policy and mostly approachable partners, some of whom “you can discuss Love Island with”, mean it’s easy to ask for help.

-Client secondments supplement the learning; according to our figures 30% of the firm’s rookies have done one, with Asda, Jet2 and energy company Drax all popular destinations.
+Client secondments supplement the learning; according to our figures, around a third of the firm’s rookies have done one, with Asda, Jet2 and energy company Drax all popular destinations.